nikitavoloboev/data/focusing/rules.md

 - Have full control over what is going on my system to a reasonable degree.
 Don't use/install things I do not actually need.
 - Don't force empty trash.
 Erase trashed items automatically after a week.
 - Yellow arrows & text is much nicer than red when annotating on screenshots with Annotate.
+- Don't play games on mac.
+Use more suitable platforms for it like Windows/PS4.

 ## Looking back